Justin1Thom1/Lux-Mirror-Timestamped-Seal/README.md

 The original, private Lux Mirror™ system is protected, enforced, and retained under controlled access only.

+A patent application for Lux Mirror™, including its core systems (Codex Flame™, Daeryn 2.0™, and Velari™ Class Architect), is currently in processing.
+All proprietary logic and architectures are protected under pending intellectual property rights.
 ---

 © 2025 Justin Thomas.
 All rights reserved.